abhi-up/ai-summarizer/README.md

-# Article Summarizer with OpenAI GPT Model ✨
+# SumzAI | Article Summarizer with OpenAI GPT Model ✨

 Welcome to the Article Summarizer project!
 This is a web application built with modern technologies to provide a user-friendly interface for summarizing articles using the OpenAI GPT model.
 The project offers a seamless user experience with features like copy-to-clipboard, browsing history storage, and a responsive design.